 What are some things to avoid with digital wallets?

 - Forgetting about security.
-Always protect your information with a password or PIN just in case your digital wallet is lost or stolen.
+Always protect your information with a password or PIN just in case your mobile wallet is lost or stolen.
 It’s important that you can always unlink your personal information from your digital wallet so no one except you has access to it.

 - Forgetting about privacy.
 To avoid things like identity theft, it’s important to always be wary of the site you’re entering your personal information into.
 If you’re on a webpage, always look for the padlock symbol in the address bar to confirm that the web page is secure.